frederikprijck/blog.kwintenp/_posts/2017-08-20-multicasting-operators-in-rxjs.md

 ![image](https://www.dropbox.com/s/vytkvf09b2tqlre/Screenshot%202017-08-29%2017.20.51.png?raw=1)

-We can see that the interval observable is 'recreated' when the second subscription.
+We can see that the interval observable is 'recreated' when the second subscription occurs.

 This might feel a little weird in the beginning, but it gives us the benefit to re-use observables, which is a quite powerfull concept once you get the hang of it.
 It however also introduces some weird side effects.
 Lets take a look at an example: